marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/spacing.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: SPACING, real number, relative spacing, floating point, relative spacing

 .. _spacing:

-.. index:: SPACING

-.. index:: real number, relative spacing

-.. index:: floating point, relative spacing

 SPACING --- Smallest distance between two numbers of a given type
 *****************************************************************